How to Be an Effective Chair

 , and more.

-• Conferences for Undergraduate Women in Physics (CU*iP): Three-day regional workshops offered by
+• Conferences for Undergraduate Women and Gender Minorities in Physics (CU*iP): Three-day regional workshops offered by

 APS